jonekdahl/adventofcode-2021/README.md

-# Advent of code 2021 - solutions in Ruby
+# Advent of code 2021 - solutions in F#